markusbuchholz/urosa_underwater_autonomy/README.md

 The fundamental building block of UROSA is the **Agentic ROS 2 Node**, where an LLM is embedded directly inside a ROS 2 node.
 This makes each agent a first-class citizen in the robotics ecosystem.
 The **Brain Agent** acts as a central orchestrator and knowledge manager, while **Specialist Agents** (e.g., for Vision, Motion, Diagnostics) execute specific tasks.
 Each **Agentic Node**, fuses the high-level AI Agent with its ```ROS 2 Node Implementation```, encapsulating the ```AI Reasoner```, a ```Safety Parser```, and communication interfaces.

-## Our Solution: UROSA - transition to True Robot Autonomy
+## Our Solution: UROSA - transition to AI Robot Autonomy

 UROSA shifts the paradigm from writing rigid, low-level code to setting high-level mission goals.
 We replace the traditional, monolithic control program with a "cognitive ecosystem" of specialized AI agents.
 Each agent is an intelligent, ROS 2-native module responsible for a specific task—like vision, motion planning, or diagnostics.